-- the election of the directors named in this Circular; - · the appointment of Deloitte S.A. as auditor; and - the ordinary resolution approving all unallocated awards issuable under the Corporation's Long Term Incentive Plan ("LTIP").
+- · the election of the directors named in this Circular; and - · the appointment of Deloitte S.A. as auditor.

 They will vote in accordance with their best judgment if any other matters are properly brought before the Meeting.

 You may appoint any other person (who need not be a Shareholder) to represent you at the Meeting by inserting that person's name in the space provided on the accompanying proxy.
 That person is your proxyholder and must attend and vote at the Meeting in order for your vote to count.